American Jewish Joint Distribution Committee: MS St. Louis

 Once this news reached Europe and the United States, an attorney, Lawrence Berenson, who worked with the Jewish Joint Distribution Committee decided to intervene on behalf of the passengers being denied entry to Cuba.
-During this time, the JDC was striving to help Jewish immigrants find a home, so the goal of Berenson was to help these passengers find a home.
-Berenson met and negotiated with Cuban President Federico Laredo Brú; however the negotiations were unsuccessful.
-On June 2, Bru demanded the St. Louis leave Cuban waters.
-The ship sailed close to Florida's borders, and asked President Roosevelt to grant them access into the United States.
-They never received a response.
+During this time, the JDC was striving to help Jewish immigrants find a home, so the goal of Berenson was to help these passengers.
+Berenson met and negotiated with Cuban President Federico Laredo Brú, however, the negotiations were unsuccessful.
+Brú demanded the St. Louis leave Cuban waters on June 2.
+The ship sailed close to the Florida border, and asked President Franklin Roosevelt to grant them access into the United States, but they never received a response.
 The ship returned to Europe and the JDC continued to negotiate on behalf of the passengers.
 Morris C. Troper as well as other individuals of the JDC appealed to European governments to secure entry visas for those with nowhere to go.

-Due to the efforts of the JDC, 288 passengers were admitted to Great Britain, 181 to the Netherlands, 214 to Belgium, and 224 to France.
-When Hitler and the Nazis overran the Netherlands, Belgium, Luxembourg and France, those passengers who had been admitted by those countries were at risk.
-Tragically, in fact 254 of these St. Louis Passengers were killed in the Holocaust.
+Due to the efforts of the JDC, 288 passengers were admitted to the United Kingdom, 181 to the Netherlands, 214 to Belgium, and 224 to France.
+When the Nazis overran the Netherlands, Belgium, Luxembourg, and France, those passengers who had been admitted by those countries were at risk.
+A total of 254 of these St. Louis passengers were killed in the Holocaust.
 Due to the JDC active efforts and connections, JDC was able to save most of the Jewish passengers aboard the St. Louis.

 The Holocaust

 During the Holocaust, the American Jewish Joint Distribution Committee was the main financial benefactor towards Jewish emigration from Europe and rescue attempts of Jews from Nazi-controlled territories.
 From the outbreak of World War II through 1944, JDC made it possible for more than 81,000 Jews to emigrate out of Nazi-occupied Europe to safety.
-JDC also smuggled aid to Jewish prisoners in labor camps and helped finance the Polish Jewish underground in preparations for the 1943 Warsaw Ghetto revolt.
+JDC also smuggled aid to Jewish prisoners in labor camps and helped finance the Polish Jewish underground in preparations for the 1943 Warsaw Ghetto uprising.
 In addition, JDC was a major channel keeping American Jewish leaders informed—often in detail—about the holocaust.